sQuIILL/ui-in-next/README.md

 <br/>
 SWR and API for showcasing products on page,
 <br/>
-and some libraries to have nice art gallery.
+and some library to have nice art gallery.
 <br/>